My recent trip to Ladakh was a delight on so many fronts.

 We were a party of 6, and everyone declared their meal/beverage to be a winner

 Below is the outdoor tandoori & kebab area, as well as the pretty aromatic herb garden through which you access the restaurant, which seemed much more Provençal than Ladakhi.
-But gorgeous nonetheless.
+Gorgeous nonetheless.

 Personally and enthusiastically recommended.